 When working at a computer or using your phone, try to be mindful of your body position.
 Hunching over a gaming laptop, slouching in your seat, and staring down at a phone for a long time will do severe damage to your body.
 Try to sit upright and take regular breaks to stand up and walk around if working at a desk, an ergonomic office chair or a standing desk can do wonders for your posture.
 Check out some of the best Electric desks here.

 See Also: Best Home Office Desk Gadgets

 Make sure you schedule some time every day to switch off your devices and engage in more wholesome, tech-free activities.
 This will give your mind a rest and greatly improve your mental health.
 What you do at this time is entirely up to you.
 It can be anything that doesn’t involve any kind of gadgets.

-You can read a book, not on Kindle, go running, walking, join a gym, start swimming, play your favorite song on the keyboard, guitar, drums, paint a picture or just go to the park and see the plants, trees, people there.
+You can read a book, not on Kindle, go running, walk, join a gym, start swimming, play your favorite song on the keyboard, guitar, drums, paint a picture or just go to the park and see the plants, trees, people there.
 This is important for your body.
 The human body loves it.